EdoardoBonetti/BLAga/docs/intro.md

-# Welcome to ASC-bla's documentation!
+# Welcome to bla_ga's documentation!

 ASC-bla is a C++ library for basic linear algebra operations.